 A friend sent a review for a book on unhelpful business jargon, titled, Who Touched Base in My Thought Shower: A Treasury of Unbearable Office Jargon by Stephen Poole.

-Some of the prime offenders for author Poole are; journey, backfill, going forward, leverage, no-brainer, sunset (as a verb), workshop (also as a verb) and zero cycles – which is a new one on me.
-In fact, thought shower was a new one on me and apparently replaces brainstorm, which has now been deemed offensive by the thought (shower) police.
+Some of the prime offenders for the author Poole are; journey, back-fill, going forward, leverage, no-brainer, sunset (as a verb), workshop (also as a verb) and zero cycles – which is a new one on me.
+Zero Cycles is now used to explain our limited time.
+It works like this; How many time cycles do I have to spare?
+I have zero cycles, mate!’

 Another colleague loathes anyone telling him that they are reaching out when they are simply calling him on the phone.
 “And must they tell me they’re touching base when the words contacting or calling will do?”

 Why, I wondered, did a contractor keep telling me he had ‘smashed it’ when referring to fairly mundane tasks he had just completed?